Chapter 1: Prologue

 Ruth then hung up on her end and the phone receiver went silent.
 Scar clunked his end of the phone back into its holder and then turned warily.
 The smoke inhalation was starting to make his head spin again.
 He shouldn’t have moved so quickly to answer the phone, or was it just his nerves doing it?
 Serrangah opened his eyes a crack as Ace, Sparx and Mark filed into the living room to find out the news.

-“The Goodren Bridge outside of town has been destroyed and Ruth is stuck at her summer house.
+“The bridge over the Conestoga River outside of town has been destroyed and Ruth is stuck at her summer house.
 She also managed to fish New Nightmare Freddy Krueger out of the river and she’s got him with her,” relayed Scar.

 Ace, Sparx and Mark looked at each other with growing concern.